phorton1/Arduino-theClock3/docs/software.md

 that will be glued into the pendulum.
 Plug the coils in such that the same colors are on each side, with **reds** on the left and **blacks** on the right.

+De-power the ESP32 (unplug the serial cable), plug in the coils, and power up the ESP32.

-Type the command **"motor=1"** into the Serial Monitor.
+After it has finished booting, type the command **"motor=1"** into the Serial Monitor.
 This command energizes the coils (at the **POWER_MIN** parameter).
 You should be able to hold the magnet near the face of each coil and feel a repulsion or attraction.

+This is a good opportunity to determine the **orientation** of the *magnets and coils*.
-What we want to do here is determine the orientation of the magnet such that it is repulsed by each coil when the coils are facing each other and the magnet is in between them.
+We want to figure out how to arrange the coils and magnets such that the magnet is repulsed by each coil when the coils are facing each other and the magnet is in between them.
 Once you have determined that, **mark** the **front coil** with a piece of tape or felt marker, and **mark the front** of the magnet.